 Kelly McConigal, author of The Willpower Instinct, to the rescue.
-She says that in an emergency willpower situation all we have to do is take some slow breaths.
+She says that in an emergency willpower situation all we have to do is take some deep slow breaths.

 “You won’t find many quick fixes … but there is one way to immediately boost willpower: Slow your breathing down to four to six breaths per minute.
 That’s ten to fifteen seconds per breath—slower than you normally breathe, but not difficult with a little bit of practice and patience.
 Slowing the breath down …shift (s) the brain and body from a state of stress to self-control mode.
 A few minutes of this technique will make you feel calm, in control, and capable of handling cravings or challenges.”

 I like to breathe in for four seconds, hold for two, breathe out for 6 seconds.
 Go ahead.
 Try it right now.
 It feels so good.

 I only do the breathing about four times.
 That’s all I need to make the shift from fight-or-flight stress mode to pause-and-plan and in control mode.

 Refill your willpower by taking some time to do an energizing activity.
 For a quick pick me up, when faced with a food challenge, breathe slowly a few times to refill your willpower.

 It's surprising but researchers have found that people who seem to have great willpower actually use less willpower than the rest of us because they have great habits.
 This mean they’ve set up their own personal rules and habits to keep from taking scoops of willpower out of their buckets.

 This is one of the most important lessons that I teach my coaching clients.